PeterDrake/drakepedia/data_structures/queues.md

     ![q is an array-based queue.
 The data array contains 5, 2, 7, and an unused cell.
 Front is 0 and size is 3.](array_queue_example.svg)

-    Draw the final state of the stack after executing the following sequence of operations:
+    Draw the final state of the queue after executing the following sequence of operations:
     ```java
     q.enqueue(4);
     q.dequeue();